 b.
 At least 400 persons, if making expenditures in support of or in opposition to an at large City Council candidate or candidate for City Attorney; or e.
-At least 600 persons, if making expenditures in support of or in opposition to candidates for Mayor; and two years consists exclusively of contributions that are either:
+At least 600 persons, if making expenditures in support of or in opposition to eandidates for Mayor; and

-Amendment 2 to Council Bill 119701: Limited Contributor Committee definition and limits a.
-From individuals, where no one individual has contributed more than \$100 per calendar year; or Less than \$500 per person per calendar year, or b.
-From-a committee that-one or more persons that each provide to the committee a certification, on a form developed by the Executive Director and signed under penalty of perjury, that the person itself meets the criteria in subsections 1, 2, and 3.a of this definition.
+- 3. The total amount of contributions that the committee has received in the preceding two years consists exclusively of contributions that are either: - a.
+From individuals, where no one individual has contributed more than \$100 per calendar year; or Less than \$500 per person per calendar year, or - b.
+From-a committee that one or more persons that each provide to the committee a certification, on a form developed by the Executive Director and signed under penalty of perjury, that the person itself meets the criteria in subsections 1, 2, and 3.a of this definition. - B. Require that limited contributor committees file a report regarding their status as limited contributor committees by adding a subsection 2.04.260.A.13. as follows: